jc141x/jc141-bash/setup/readme.md

 Available variables are: (added before bash)

-DBG=1 - for enabling output from the game binary.
+DBG=1 - for enabling terminal output from the game binary and other software ran.

 GAMESCOPE=0 - for disabling gamescope.